gyjbb/LC-Python23/README.md

 Here we **delete the duplicates in result while searching** rather than after searching, this can help us to save time!\
 By drawing a tree, we can remove the duplicate in the tree layer, which means emit the same elements in the for loop/width of the tree.
 But in the depth of tree/recursion process, the same elements can be used, for example [1,2,2] can be a solution.\
 Here the startIndex is used to emit the same elements in the tree layer/width of tree/for loop.\
-The array *used* we define is to mark the elemnts we have used before, so we won't use the same one again.
-It is verry import to help us defferntiate the deplicates between layers/width/don't want duplicates, and the depth/which can have duplicates.
+The array *used* We define it to mark the elements we have used before, so we won't use the same one again.
+It is very important to help us differentiate the duplicates between layers/width/don't want duplicates, and the depth/which can have duplicates.
 ```python
 # ways 1: recursion and backcutting + remove duplicates in layer/width by used array
 class Solution: